As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Italian Grapes Vs. French Grapes:

-- Italian wines are produces using mainly Barbera, Pinot Grigio, Nebbiolo, Sangiovese, Fiano and Trebbiano.
+• Italian wines are produced using mainly Barbera, Pinot Grigio, Nebbiolo, Sangiovese, Fiano and Trebbiano.

 Climate and Terroir: